nilayg26/MoodMate/README.md

 ## 📌 Overview
 MoodMate is an AI-powered journal that helps users track their emotions, receive daily motivation, and maintain well-being.

+---

+## 🚀 How did I do it?

+* 🔐 **Google OAuth Integration**
+  Implemented `Google OAuth` (Continue with Google) using `Firebase Authentication` to securely authenticate users.

+* 🧠 **AI-Generated Thought of the Day**
+  Integrated `Google Gemini AI` via `Google’s AI Studio` to generate a daily thought, refreshed using `SharedPreferences` and the Java `Date` class.

+* 😊 **Mood Tracker with Visual Insights**
+  Built a mood tracker where `AI analyzes user mood`, stores the result using `SharedPreferences`, and visualizes it with an animated pie chart using the `YCharts` library.

+* 🩺 **Mental Health Assessment with AI Analysis** Developed assessment tests for various mental health conditions.
+User responses are processed by `AI`, and the analysis is presented through a `responsive UI`.

+* ✅ **To-Do List & Emergency Contacts**
+  Implemented `to-do list` and `emergency contact` features using `Room` and `SQLite` to persist data in device ROM.
+Enabled direct dial functionality via the Android `Intent` class.

+* 🎨 Smooth, Stateful UI with Lottie Created a responsive, stateful & state-aware UI using Jetpack Compose with continuous ViewModel sync for robust backend activity.
+Integrated Lottie animations fetched from personally hosted GitHub Pages, then saved to device ROM using SharedPreferences to minimize mobile data usage.

+---
 ## 📸 Some ScreenShots
 | Login | Home | Assessment |
 |---------|---------|---------|